Sudanese Armed Forces: Education and training

-The Military College at Wadi Sayyidna, near Omdurman, had been Sudan's primary source of officer training since it opened in 1948.
-A two-year program, emphasizing study in political and military science and physical training, led to a commission as a second lieutenant in the SPAF.
+The Military Academy at Wadi Seidna, near Omdurman, had been Sudan's primary source of officer training since it opened in 1948.
+A two-year program, emphasizing study in political and military science and physical training, led to a commission as a second lieutenant in the SAF.
 In the late 1970s and early 1980s, an average of 120 to 150 officers were graduated from the academy each year.
 In the late 1950s, roughly 60 graduated each year, peaking to more than 500 in early 1972 as a result of mobilisation brought on by the first southern rebellion.
 Students from other Arab and African countries were also trained at the Military College, and in 1982 sixty Ugandans were graduated as part of a Sudanese contribution to rebuilding the Ugandan army after Amin's removal from power.